neerajsamtani/snackpass-docker/README.md

 Note: Remember to insert your own random timestamps to fit within 48 hours window.

 ## Solution

-Your solution content goes here...
-Please provide an explaination on
-1. how you solved the problem
+### How I solved the problem

-2. how to setup
-3. how to run it
-You could be as verbose as you would like for providing details on approach, setup etc.
+...to

+## Setup and Run

-### Simulate the data
+### 1. Simulate the data
 ```
 cd mongo && python create_data.py && cd ..
 ```

-### Compose the containers
+### 2. Compose the containers
 ```
 docker-compose -f dev-docker-compose.yml up --build
 ```

-### Setup a records in the database to retrieve
+### 3. Setup a records in the database to retrieve
+Run this command in a separate terminal
 ```
 docker exec snackpass-docker_db_1 mongoimport --type csv -d db -c orders --headerline --drop ordersWithTime.csv
 ```

+### 4. View the applicaton
+Visit http://localhost:3000/ to view the trending products on Snackpass!